 When asthma is triggered, the airways become swollen and narrow, hindering airflow into the lungs.
 (1)

 As reported in the World Health Organization Estimates, asthma currently affects approximately 235 million people, with its highest mortality rate in older adults.
 (2)

-Although asthma-caused death rates are more significant in low- and lower-middle-income countries, it is nevertheless prevalent in high-income countries as well.
+Although asthma-caused death rates are more significant in low-income and lower-middle-income countries, it is prevalent in high-income countries as well.

 Severity Levels of Asthma

 Asthma varies in severity among individuals.
-Some patients may have mild asthma throughout, whereas others might face severe asthma later in life as a result of disease progression.
+Some patients may have mild asthma throughout, whereas others may face severe asthma later in life as a result of disease progression.